CloudCannon/documentation/_editing/4_editable_regions.md

 title: Editable Regions
 ---

-Editable regions let your control exactly what users can update using the Visual Editor.
+Editable regions let you control exactly what users can update using the [Visual Editor](/editing/visual-editor).

 Adding an editable region is simple, just add `class="editable"` to an HTML element.
 If the element already has a class, you can have multiple classes like this: `<div class="content editable">`.

-When you switch to the Visual Editor, you’ll see a yellow box around that element indicating it’s updatable.
+When you switch to the [Visual Editor](/editing/visual-editor), you’ll see a yellow box around that element, indicating that it is editable.

-There’s lots of ways you can use editable regions.
+There are a number of ways to use editable regions.
 To allow everything to be updated, you could put an editable region on the main content `<div>` in your HTML.
-To have only specific parts to be updated, you could put the editable region on specific images, paragraphs and lists.
+Alternatively, restrict the editable regions to specific parts of your site (e.g. select images, paragraphs and lists).

-Editable regions behave differently depending on what element you put them on.
-We current support:
+Editable regions behave differently depending on what element they are applied to:

 ### img